 Notices of foreclosure sales of a residential homestead must be filed with the county clerk and posted (usually on a bulletin board in the lobby of the courthouse) at least 21 calendar days prior to the intended foreclosure date.
 Notices are entitled “Notice of Trustee’s Sale” or “Notice of Substitute Trustee’s Sale.”
 They provide information about the debt, the legal description of the property, and designate a three-hour period during which the sale will be held.
 In larger metropolitan areas there are foreclosure listing services which publish a monthly list of properties posted for foreclosure.

-Notices are the next step.
 Foreclosure notices must be given to the borrower in accordance with Property Code sections 51.002 et seq. and the deed of trust.
-The content of foreclosure notices is technical and must be correct in order to insure a valid foreclosure that cannot later be attacked by a wrongful foreclosure suit.
-Clients often protest when their lawyer advises re-noticing the debtor-“But I’ve already sent them an email telling them they are in default.”
+The content of foreclosure notices is technical and must be correct to order to insure a valid foreclosure that cannot later be attacked by a wrongful foreclosure suit.
+Clients often protest when their lawyer advises re-noticing the debtor—“But I’ve already sent them an email telling them they are in default.”
 Not good enough.
 “To lawfully exercise an option to accelerate upon default provided by a note or deed of trust, the lender must give the borrower both notice of intent to accelerate and notice of acceleration, and in the proper sequence.”
 Further, “both notices must be clear and unequivocal.”
 Karam v.
-Brown, 407 S.W.3d 464 (Tex.App.-El Paso 2013, no. pet.).
+Brown, 407 S.W.3d 464 (Tex.App.—El Paso 2013, no. pet.).

 Accordingly, two certified mail notices to the borrower are required, the first being a “Notice of Default and Intent to Accelerate” which gives formal notice of the default and affords an opportunity for the borrower to cure it (at least 20 days for a homestead, although if the deed of trust is on the FNMA form, 30 days must be given).
 Note that S.B.
 766 and S.B.
 472, which did not make it out of committee in the 81st Legislature, would have extended the 20-day period.
 This legislation may be revived in the future.
 Many lawyers consider it best to routinely give a 30-day notice, in order to be safe, even if the deed of trust or applicable statute calls for a lesser minimum period of time.